lgope/covid-19/README.md

 ### To run this project :
 1. Clone this repo
-2. Change your directory : `cd face-detection-brain`
+2. Change your directory : `cd covid-19`
 3. Run `npm install`
 5. Run `npm start`